williamgrosset/fokus/README.md

 ### Do you realize you spelt "focus" wrong?
 Yes.
 Fokus is swedish for focus (I know, it's pretty original). :godmode:

+## How to contribute
+1. Clone this repository and create your own branch.
+2. Complete necessary changes and submit a pull request.